 In this sentence, “Robin wasn’t allowed in the Batmobile any longer” is an independent clause.
 It could stand on its own as a complete sentence.
 A clause that shows a causal relationship such as “because he wouldn’t wear a seatbelt” (answering the question “Why?” or “For what purpose?” is often referred to as a clause of purpose.

-Other subordinating conjunctions that can show cause-and-effect relationships and function in the same way are for, as, since, therefore, hence, as a result, consequently, though, due to, provided that, because of, unless, as a result of, and so/so that.
+Other subordinating conjunctions that can show cause-and-effect relationships and function in the same way are for, as, since, though, due to, provided that, because of, unless, and so/so that.

 Subordinating Conjunctions Signaling Relationships of Time or Place

 Another function of subordinating conjunctions is to show a relationship between two clauses involving a transition of time or place.
 Some examples of such subordinating conjunctions are once, while, when, whenever, where, wherever, before, and after.

 Subordinating conjunctions that fall in the middle of a sentence are generally not preceded by a comma.
 This is the opposite of what is done with coordinating conjunctions, or words that join two independent clauses (for, and, nor, but, or, yet, and sometimes so).